Franisz/zUtilities/README.md

 - Displays punch icon next to the focused npc name if player can defeat (beat) this npc to gain experience.

-  - This feature can be disabled in `gothic.ini` with `ShowDefeatableIcon` option.
+  - This feature can be enabled in `gothic.ini` with `ShowHumanNpcXpRewardIcon` option.

 - Changes color of log entry titles in player's log book.